alinush/6.824-lecture-notes/l04-more-primary-backup.md

        e.g., mapper doesn't get 1/N of the input file but something smaller deals better with stragglers

-The Abstract's main claims are about performance.
-   They set the world-record for disk-to-disk sorting in 2012 for MinuteSort
-      1,033 disks and 256 computers (136 tract servers, 120 clients)
-      1,401 Gbyte in 59.4s

-Q: does the abstract's 2 GByte/sec per client seem impressive? how fast can you read a file from Athena AFS? (abt 10 MB/sec) how fast can you read a typical hard drive? how fast can typical networks move data?

-Q: abstract claims recover from lost disk (92 GB) in 6.2 seconds that's 15 GByte / sec impressive? how is that even possible? that's 30x the speed of a disk! who might care about this metric?

-what should we want to know from the paper?
-  API?
-  layout?
-  finding data?
-  add a server?
-  replication?
-  failure handling?
-  failure model?
-  consistent reads/writes? (i.e. does a read see latest write?) config mgr failure handling? good performance? useful for apps?

-* API
-  Figure 1
-  128-bit blob IDs
-  blobs have a length
-  only whole-tract read and write -- 8 MB

-Q: why are 128-bit blob IDs a nice interface? why not file names?

-Q: why do 8 MB tracts make sense?
-   (Figure 3...)

-Q: what kinds of client applications is the API aimed at? and not aimed at?

-* Layout: how do they spread data over the servers?
-  Section 2.2
-  break each blob into 8 MB tracts
-  TLT maintained by metadata server
-    has n entries
-    for blob b and tract t, i = (hash(b) + t) mod n TLT[i] contains list of tractservers w/ copy of the tract clients and servers all have copies of the latest TLT table

-Example four-entry TLT with no replication:
+### The abstract's main claims are about performance.
+ - They set the world-record for disk-to-disk sorting in 2012 for MinuteSort
+   + 1,033 disks and 256 computers (136 tract servers, 120 clients)
+   + 1,401 Gbyte in 59.4s

+**Q:** Does the abstract's 2 GByte/sec per client seem impressive?

+ - how fast can you read a file from Athena AFS? (abt 10 MB/sec)
+ - how fast can you read a typical hard drive?
+ - how fast can typical networks move data?

+**Q:** Abstract claims recover from lost disk (92 GB) in 6.2 seconds

+ - that's 15 GByte / sec
+ - impressive?
+ - how is that even possible? that's 30x the speed of a disk!
+ - who might care about this metric?

+### What should we want to know from the paper?
+ - API?
+ - layout?
+ - finding data?
+ - add a server?
+ - replication?
+ - failure handling?
+ - failure model?
+ - consistent reads/writes? (i.e. does a read see latest write?)
+ - config mgr failure handling?
+ - good performance?
+ - useful for apps?

+#### API

+ - Figure 1
+ - 128-bit blob IDs
+ - blobs have a length
+ - only whole-tract read and write -- 8 MB

+**Q:** Why are 128-bit blob IDs a nice interface?
+ - Why not file names?

+**Q:** Why do 8 MB tracts make sense?
+ - (Figure 3...)

+**Q:** What kinds of client applications is the API aimed at?
+ - and not aimed at?

+#### Layout: how do they spread data over the servers?

+ - Section 2.2
+ - break each blob into 8 MB tracts
+ - TLT maintained by metadata server
+   + has `n` entries
+   + for blob `b` and tract `t`, `i = (hash(b) + t) mod n`
+   + `TLT[i]` contains list of tractservers w/ copy of the tract
+ - clients and servers all have copies of the latest TLT table

+#### Example four-entry TLT with no replication:

       0: S1
       1: S2
       2: S3
       3: S4
       suppose hash(27) = 2
       then the tracts of blob 27 are laid out:
       S1: 2 6
       S2: 3 7
       S3: 0 4 8
       S4: 1 5 ...
       FDS is "striping" blobs over servers at tract granularity

-Q: why have tracts at all? why not store each blob on just one server? what kinds of apps will benefit from striping? what kinds of apps won't?
+**Q:** hy have tracts at all?
+Why not store each blob on just one server?
+ - What kinds of apps will benefit from striping?
+ - What kinds of apps won't?

-Q: how fast will a client be able to read a single tract?
+**Q:** How fast will a client be able to read a single tract?

-Q: where does the abstract's single-client 2 GB number come from?
+**Q:** Where does the abstract's single-client 2 GB number come from?

-Q: why not the UNIX i-node approach? store an array per blob, indexed by tract #, yielding tractserver so you could make per-tract placement decisions
+**Q:** Why not the UNIX i-node approach?

+ - store an array per blob, indexed by tract #, yielding tractserver
+ - so you could make per-tract placement decisions
-     e.g. write new tract to most lightly loaded server
+   + e.g. write new tract to most lightly loaded server

-Q: why not hash(b + t)?
+**Q:** Why not `hash(b + t)`?

-Q: how many TLT entries should there be? how about n = number of tractservers? why do they claim this works badly?
+**Q:** How many TLT entries should there be?

+ - how about `n = number of tractservers`?
+ - why do they claim this works badly?
 Section 2.2

-The system needs to choose server pairs (or triplets &c) to put in TLT entries For replication
+The system needs to choose server pairs (or triplets &c) to put in TLT entries

+ - For replication
-   Section 3.3
+ - Section 3.3

-Q: how about
+**Q:** How about:

        0: S1 S2
        1: S2 S1
        2: S3 S4
        3: S4 S3
        ...

-   Why is this a bad idea?
+ - Why is this a bad idea?
-   How long will repair take?
+ - How long will repair take?
-   What are the risks if two servers fail?
+ - What are the risks if two servers fail?

-Q: why is the paper's n^2 scheme better?
+**Q:** why is the paper's `n^2` scheme better?

-   TLT with n^2 entries, with every server pair occuring once
+Example:

        0: S1 S2
        1: S1 S3
        2: S1 S4
        3: S2 S1
        4: S2 S3
        5: S2 S4
        ...

+ - TLT with `n^2` entries, with every server pair occuring once
-   How long will repair take?
+ - How long will repair take?
-   What are the risks if two servers fail?
+ - What are the risks if two servers fail?

-Q: why do they actually use a minimum replication level of 3? same n^2 table as before, third server is randomly chosen What effect on repair time?
+**Q:** Why do they actually use a minimum replication level of 3?

+ - Same `n^2` table as before, third server is randomly chosen
+ - What effect on repair time?
-   What effect on two servers failing?
+ - What effect on two servers failing?
-   What if three disks fail?
+ - What if three disks fail?

-* Adding a tractserver
+#### Adding a tractserver

-  To increase the amount of disk space / parallel throughput Metadata server picks some random TLT entries Substitutes new server for an existing server in those TLT entries
+ - To increase the amount of disk space / parallel throughput
+ - Metadata server picks some random TLT entries
+ - Substitutes new server for an existing server in those TLT entries

-* How do they maintain n^2 plus one arrangement as servers leave join?
+#### How do they maintain `n^2` plus one arrangement as servers leave join?

 Unclear.

-Q: how long will adding a tractserver take?
+**Q:** How long will adding a tractserver take?

-Q: what about client writes while tracts are being transferred? receiving tractserver may have copies from client(s) and from old srvr how does it know which is newest?
+**Q:** What about client writes while tracts are being transferred?

+ - receiving tractserver may have copies from client(s) and from old srvr
+ - how does it know which is newest?

-Q: what if a client reads/writes but has an old tract table?
+**Q:** What if a client reads/writes but has an old tract table?

-* Replication
+#### Replication

-  A writing client sends a copy to each tractserver in the TLT.
+ - A writing client sends a copy to each tractserver in the TLT.
-  A reading client asks one tractserver.
+ - A reading client asks one tractserver.

-Q: why don't they send writes through a primary?
+**Q:** Why don't they send writes through a primary?

-Q: what problems are they likely to have because of lack of primary? why weren't these problems show-stoppers?
+**Q:** What problems are they likely to have because of lack of primary?

+ - Why weren't these problems show-stoppers?

-* What happens after a tractserver fails?
+#### What happens after a tractserver fails?

-  Metadata server stops getting heartbeat RPCs
+ - Metadata server stops getting heartbeat RPCs
-  Picks random replacement for each TLT entry failed server was in New TLT gets a new version number
+ - Picks random replacement for each TLT entry failed server was in
+ - New TLT gets a new version number
-  Replacement servers fetch copies
+ - Replacement servers fetch copies

 Example of the tracts each server holds:

       S1: 0 4 8 ...
       S2: 0 1 ...
       S3: 4 3 ...
       S4: 8 2 ...

-Q: why not just pick one replacement server?
+**Q:** Why not just pick one replacement server?

-Q: how long will it take to copy all the tracts?
+**Q:** How long will it take to copy all the tracts?

-Q: if a tractserver's net breaks and is then repaired, might srvr serve old data?
+**Q:** If a tractserver's net breaks and is then repaired, might srvr serve old data?

-Q: if a server crashes and reboots with disk intact, can contents be used? e.g. if it only missed a few writes?
+**Q:** If a server crashes and reboots with disk intact, can contents be used?

+ - e.g. if it only missed a few writes?
-   3.2.1's "partial failure recovery" but won't it have already been replaced? how to know what writes it missed?
+ - 3.2.1's "partial failure recovery"
+ - but won't it have already been replaced?
+ - how to know what writes it missed?

-Q: when is it better to use 3.2.1's partial failure recovery?
+**Q:** When is it better to use 3.2.1's partial failure recovery?

-* What happens when the metadata server crashes?
+#### What happens when the metadata server crashes?

-Q: while metadata server is down, can the system proceed?
+**Q:** While metadata server is down, can the system proceed?

-Q: is there a backup metadata server?
+**Q:** Is there a backup metadata server?

-Q: how does rebooted metadata server get a copy of the TLT?
+**Q:** How does rebooted metadata server get a copy of the TLT?

-Q: does their scheme seem correct? how does the metadata server know it has heard from all tractservers? how does it know all tractservers were up to date?
+**Q:** Does their scheme seem correct?

+ - how does the metadata server know it has heard from all tractservers?
+ - how does it know all tractservers were up to date?

-* Random issues
+#### Random issues

-Q: is the metadata server likely to be a bottleneck?
+**Q:** Is the metadata server likely to be a bottleneck?

-Q: why do they need the scrubber application mentioned in 2.3? why don't they delete the tracts when the blob is deleted? can a blob be written after it is deleted?
+**Q:** Why do they need the scrubber application mentioned in 2.3?

+ - why don't they delete the tracts when the blob is deleted?
+ - can a blob be written after it is deleted?

-* Performance
+#### Performance

-Q: how do we know we're seeing "good" performance? what's the best you can expect?
+**Q:** How do we know we're seeing "good" performance?

+ - what's the best you can expect?

-Q: limiting resource for 2 GB / second single-client?
+**Q:** Limiting resource for 2 GB / second single-client?

-Q: Figure 4a: why starts low? why goes up? why levels off? why does it level off at that particular performance?
+**Q:** Figure 4a: Why starts low?
+Why goes up?
+Why levels off?

+ - why does it level off at that particular performance?

-Q: Figure 4b shows random r/w as fast as sequential (Figure 4a). is this what you'd expect?
+**Q:** Figure 4b shows random r/w as fast as sequential (Figure 4a).

+ - is this what you'd expect?

-Q: why are writes slower than reads with replication in Figure 4c?
+**Q:** Why are writes slower than reads with replication in Figure 4c?

-Q: where does the 92 GB in 6.2 seconds come from?
+**Q:** Where does the 92 GB in 6.2 seconds come from?

-   Table 1, 4th column
+ - Table 1, 4th column
-   that's 15 GB / second, both read and written
+ - that's 15 GB / second, both read and written
-   1000 disks, triple replicated, 128 servers?
+ - 1000 disks, triple replicated, 128 servers?
-   what's the limiting resource? disk? cpu? net?
+ - what's the limiting resource? disk? cpu? net?

 How big is each sort bucket?

-  i.e. is the sort of each bucket in-memory?
+ - i.e. is the sort of each bucket in-memory?
-  1400 GB total
+ - 1400 GB total
-  128 compute servers
+ - 128 compute servers
-  between 12 and 96 GB of RAM each hmm, say 50 on average, so total RAM may be 6400 GB thus sort of each bucket is in memory, does not write passes to FDS thus total time is just four transfers of 1400 GB
+ - between 12 and 96 GB of RAM each
+ - hmm, say 50 on average, so total RAM may be 6400 GB
+ - thus sort of each bucket is in memory, does not write passes to FDS
+ - thus total time is just four transfers of 1400 GB
-    client limit: 128 * 2 GB/s = 256 GB / sec
+   + client limit: `128 * 2 GB/s = 256 GB / sec`
-    disk limit: 1000 * 50 MB/s = 50 GB / sec
+   + disk limit: `1000 * 50 MB/s = 50 GB / sec`
-  thus bottleneck is likely to be disk throughput
+ - thus bottleneck is likely to be disk throughput